-A 8 year male child presented with a history of a ballistic injury in a marriage party, when a gun accidentally went off and a small pellet hit him just below the right eye, following which he developed pain and swelling around the eye.
-Pt took treatment from local doctor, but the pain over the maxillary sinus persisted though the swelling reduced.
-He was brought to the PGIMS OPD on 7 th day of injury.
+A 8 year old male child presented with a history of a ballistic injury in a marriage party, when a gun accidentally went off and a small particle hit him just below the left eye, following which he developed pain and swelling around the eye.
+The patient took treatment from local doctor in the form of oral antibiotics and analgesics, but the pain over the maxillary sinus persisted though the swelling reduced.
+He was brought to the Otorhinolaryngology OPD on 7 th day of injury.

-On examination a scar mark 1cm x 0.5 cm was present just below the right lower eyelid.
+On examination a scar mark 1cm x 0.5cm was present just below the left lower eyelid.
 There was no swelling over the face.
-Tenderness was present over the right maxillary sinus.
+Tenderness was present over the left maxillary sinus.
 There was no discharge in the nasal cavity.
-Computer tomography (CT) scan PNS revealed a metallic pellet in the right maxillary antrum, with surrounding mucosal hypertrophy.
-(Fig 1).
+CT scan PNS revealed a metallic pellet in the left maxillary antrum, with surrounding mucosal hypertrophy.(Fig1).